Skip to content Loading

 Solomon R. Guggenheim Museum

-Upper East Side, United States · 102 artists in catalogue
+New York City, United States · 101 artists in catalogue

 The Solomon R. Guggenheim Museum is known for its distinctive architecture and collection of modern art.
 Mining magnate Solomon R. Guggenheim commissioned Frank Lloyd Wright to design the museum in 1943, though it only opened in 1959, a decade after Guggenheim's death.
 The building's spiral ramp gallery is a counterpoint to the traditional museum layout, offering a continuous, flowing space for experiencing art.